 Business as usual is the approach where the event (OS migration) shouldn’t be a project.
 It should be done as part of your day-to-day activities.
-It should be done without having to reassign valuable resources for large durations in order to achieve your goals (again, your OS migrations).
+It should be done without having to reassign valuable resources for large duration in order to achieve your goals (again, your OS migrations).

 The type of results you can expect from a “business as usual” approach is not only faster deployments, such as completing a Windows 7 migration of 39,000 systems in just a single month, which benefits in a shorter project and less budget required, but also user satisfaction and no headache for your IT professionals.

 So how can this business as usual approach to migration be achieved?

 Automation.
 This will take a large burden off your IT professionals.
 The more you can automate, the less they will have to do in order to make sure the migration process goes smoothly.
 Whilst it may take a short outlay of your IT professionals in terms of time and expertise to get this automation in place, the cost of this will far outweigh the cost of your whole OS migration project.

 With 1E’s Nomad 2012, you can reduce the duration of your OS migrations and achieve the highest level of automation.
 You can also easily migrate user data without having to transfer data across the WAN using its peer backup assistance feature.

 1E’s approach is to provide 100% automation on 90% of the estate which is significantly more powerful that 90% automation on an entire estate.
 This is because the 90% success would always involve 100% desk side visits and other mitigation, which is where time and cost creeps into the project.
 100% automation means a desk-side visit is not required in the majority of cases and many more machines can be migrated at the same time.